FAA Drone Fines – Real Enforcement Cases and What Trigger…

 Night Operations Without Waivers

-While recent rule changes allow night operations for Part 107 pilots who complete training, violations still occur when pilots operate at night without meeting requirements or recreational flyers operate after dark without compliance with recreational rules.
+While recent rule changes allow night operations for Part 107 pilots who complete the required training, violations still pop up when pilots operate at night without meeting requirements or recreational flyers head out after dark without compliance.

 Real case example: A commercial drone operator received a $4,500 penalty for conducting inspection work at night before the rule change allowed it and without obtaining the required waiver.
-The client reported the operation to the FAA when later learning it may have been unauthorized.
+The client actually reported the operation to the FAA when they later learned it may have been unauthorized.
+Talk about a bad day.

 Flying Over People Without Compliance

-Part 107 includes complex rules about operations over people, requiring either Category 1-4 compliant drones or operations in specific circumstances.
-Violations occur when pilots fly over crowds, gatherings, or individuals without meeting requirements.
+Part 107’s rules about operations over people are complex, requiring either Category 1-4 compliant drones or operations in specific circumstances.
+Violations happen when pilots fly over crowds, gatherings, or individuals without meeting requirements.

 National Security UAS Flight Restrictions